beckyrussoniello/facebook-status-archive/README.markdown

     end

 ### Apicall
 The Apicall model class is basically a wrapper for the parameters a user specifies before requesting status data.
 This information is used to call the Facebook Graph API, and also to instruct the app on what to do next once the data is received.
 The model also stores info about WHEN the user made a data request.
-This enables the app to later determine where the user "left off" in recording their statuses.  **Apicall = data request.**  That the Apicall "has many" Statuses means that this model also _groups_ the Statuses, by the occasion on which they were requested.
-Apicall also belongs_to User.
+This enables the app to later determine where the user "left off" in recording their statuses.  **Apicall = data request.**  That the Apicall `has_many` Statuses means that this model also _groups_ the Statuses, by the occasion on which they were requested.
+Apicall also `belongs_to` User.

  Schema:
     create_table "apicalls", :force => true do |t|